Jun Hyo-seong: 2018–present: Legal disputes with TS Entertainment and change of entertainment label

-On February 28, 2018, it was reported that Hyoseong was in legal disputes with her agency TS Entertainment.
-Hyoseong's legal disputes with the agency is due to issues with not receiving payments.
-TS Entertainment responded, “The agency wanted to continue management duties and support her entertainment activities, but she refused and it is her will to continue a lawsuit, so we are working on a response to the situation.”

-On March 5, Hyoseong's lawyer revealed that she had filed a civil lawsuit against TS Entertainment in September 2017 to confirm that her contract with the agency is no longer valid.
-Hyoseong's lawyer stated "First, there are payments that Jun Hyoseong has not received.
-TS Entertainment also transferred the management rights conferred by its exclusive contract with the singer to another party without the consent of Jun Hyoseong herself.
-Not only is this a clear violation of her contract, but it is also a source of instability in her promotions as a singer."
-Her lawyer also stated that it would be unlikely of Hyoseong to remain a member of Secret while under TS Entertainment due to the lack of trust and communication between the agency and Hyoseong.
+On February 28, 2018, it was reported that Hyoseong was in legal disputes with her agency TS Entertainment due to issues with not receiving payments.
+On March 5, Hyoseong's lawyer revealed that she had filed a civil lawsuit in September 2017 to confirm that her contract with the agency was no longer valid.
+Aside for the unreceived payments, her lawyer cited a transfer of the management rights conferred by her exclusive contract to another party without her consent.
+Her lawyer also stated that it would be unlikely of Hyoseong to remain a member of Secret while under TS Entertainment due to the lack of trust and communication between the agency and the singer.

-On October 29, it was announced that Hyoseong would return to the entertainment industry as she signed with Tommy & Partners Entertainment after an ongoing legal battle with TS Entertainment.
-A representative of Tommy & Partners Entertainment stated "recently, Jun Hyoseong's exclusive contract with her former agency was ruled invalid.
-While searching for a new agency in order to resume her activities in the entertainment industry, she ended up signing an exclusive contract with Tommy & Partners.
-After signing an exclusive contract with us, Jun Hyoseong has become part of our family.
-Jun Hyoseong is talented in many areas, including singing, acting, and variety, and we will not hold back in fully supporting her so that she can make a fresh start."

-On November 14, The Seoul Western District Court ruled in Hyoseong's favor in her legal battle against TS Entertainment.
-The court stated, "We confirm that the exclusive contract between Jun Hyoseong and TS Entertainment holds no validity.
-The defendant (TS Entertainment) must pay the plaintiff (Jun Hyoseong) approximately 130 million won (approximately $114,840) in remaining down payments and unpaid wages."
-With the court ruling in Hyoseong's favor she will now resume her work as an entertainer with her new agency Tommy & Partners Entertainment.
+On October 29, it was announced that she would return to the entertainment industry after signing with Tommy & Partners Entertainment.
+On November 14, the Seoul Western District Court ruled in Hyoseong's favor, confirming the invalidity of her contract with TS Entertainment and condemning the agency to pay her approximately 130 million won (approximately $114,840) in remaining down payments and unpaid wages.

 In April 2021, Jun signed a contract with the IOK Company.

 On September 6, 2022, it was announced that Hyoseong would be releasing "Come to the Story of the Sea" as the travel theme song for the "2022 Welcome to Lively Incheon project."